 Treating High Blood Pressure

-High blood pressure, often referred to as hypertension, occurs when the force of your blood against artery walls is high enough that it may lead to health problems.
+Often referred to as hypertension, high blood pressure occurs when the force of blood pushing against your artery walls is higher than normal.
+It can lead to a variety of health problems including heart disease.

-“Cardiovascular disease and stroke are the major events that happen with high blood pressure that is not controlled,” said Dr. Warren Matthews, chairman of the Department of Family Medicine at Abington Memorial Hospital.
+“Cardiovascular disease and stroke are the major events that happen with high blood pressure that is not controlled,” said Dr. Warren B. Matthews, chair of the Department of Family Medicine at Abington - Jefferson Health.

 With high blood pressure, the excess pressure on the artery walls can damage blood vessels, as well as your organs.
-The higher your blood pressure and the longer it’s uncontrolled, the greater the damage it causes.
+The higher your blood pressure and the longer it goes uncontrolled, the greater the damage it causes.

 A Silent Killer